BAUDOTlab/Dream_Rare-X/README.md

 This layer establishes connections between *Orphanet diseases* and their associated phenotypes, extracted from the Orphanet database.
 Additionally, we augment this layer by incorporating phenotype-phenotype associations from the HPO database.
 The edges connecting Orphanet diseases and associated phenotypes are weighted based on the reported prevalence of the phenotype in Orphanet.
 For the HPO phenotype-phenotype associations, we apply a fixed weight of `0.2`.

 Furthermore, we leverage the genetic information from Orphanet, specifically the mutated genes associated with diseases, to establish connections between *Orphanet diseases* within the layer.
 Two *Orphanet diseases* are linked with an edge weighted `1` if they share at least one mutated gene as documented in the Orphanet database.
-Including those associations facilitates MultiXrank's navigation between *Orphanet diseases*, with the rationale that diseases sharing the same causative gene(s) may present common (and potentially unreported) phenotypes.
+Including those associations facilitates MultiXrank's navigation between *Orphanet diseases*, with the rationale that diseases sharing the same causative gene(s) may present common (and potentially yet unreported) phenotypes.

 The code used to generate the Orphanet layer is available in the `step2_Build_Orphanet_Layer.ipynb` jupyter-notebook.